0xdps/sheet-alchemy/CONTRIBUTING.md

-# Contributing to G-ODM
+# Contributing to SheetAlchemy

-Thank you for your interest in contributing to G-ODM!
+Thank you for your interest in contributing to SheetAlchemy!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started